GSA/fpki-guides/pages/fpki_cas.md

 <!--- ![Example of the FBCA Certification Path]({{site.baseurl}}/img/fbca-chainV2.png){:style="width:40%;float:right;"}
 *Example of a FBCA Certification Path*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"} -->

 The CAs signed by the Federal Bridge CA 2016 are _cross-certified_.
 These CAs have established a trust relationship with the FBCA and are audited annually for conformance to the certificate policies.
-This cross-certification process has extended the reach of the Federal PKI well beyond the boundaries of the Federal Government.
+This cross-certification process has extended the reach of the FPKI well beyond the boundaries of the Federal Government.

 ### SHA-1 Federal Root Certification Authority